hoangthangta/BSRBF_KAN/README.md

 # Acknowledgements
 We especially thank the contributions of https://github.com/Blealtan/efficient-kan, https://github.com/ZiyaoLi/fast-kan/, and https://github.com/seydi1370/Basis_Functions for their great work in KANs.

+Also, give me a star if you like this repo.
+Thanks!

 # Paper
 ```
 @misc{ta2024bsrbfkan,